laiyii/D-peptide-binder-design/README.md

-# Targeting SARS-CoV-2 Main Protease with D-peptides
+# Docking tools and scaffold libs for *Targeting SARS-CoV-2 Receptor Binding Domain and Main Protease with D-peptides*
-😃 This repository is the source code and tutorial for *Targeting SARS-CoV-2 Main Protease with D-peptides*, including curved helical scaffold library generation and D-peptide docking program.
+This repository is the source code and tutorial for *Targeting SARS-CoV-2 Receptor Binding Domain and Main Protease with D-peptides*, including curved helical scaffold library generation and D-peptide docking program.
 If you have any questions, feel free to discuss in [Issues](https://github.com/laiyii/D-peptide-binder-design/issues).<br>
 ![workflow](https://github.com/laiyii/D-peptide-binder-design/blob/main/figs/Dpep_fig1.jpeg)